QCaudron/genepy/README.md

 	.trimalignment(array = None, left = None, right = None)

-Remove a number of nucleotides to the left and right of the sequence array.
+Remove `left` nucleotides from the beginning and `right` nucleotides from the end of the sequence array.
 This is useful when you have aligned a number of sequences of different lengths, and want to consider only a full array, where each sequence has the same length.

-- `left` :
-- `right` :
+Currently, this method does not automatically find a reasonable truncation zone.
+As such, `array` must be `None`, and `left` and `right` must be indices.
+Will probably get rid of the `array` parameter later and just have `left` and `right` as optional arguments.